-The Persistence of Lies
+The Value of Vaccines

 Dr. Schreiber of San Augustine giving a typhoid innoculation at a rural school, San Augustine County, Texas.
 April, 1943.
 Photo by John Vachon.

 I live in Marin County, Calif., just north of San Francisco via the Golden Gate Bridge.
 It is one of the most strikingly beautiful places I’ve ever seen, and I’ve seen a lot of beautiful places.
 With a median income of $94,347, Marin ranks 13th in the nation in per capita household income[i].
 Most people—actually 54.6 percent of those over 25—are college graduates.
 In short, it’s an affluent and well-educated place.